sketchbuch/wir-bitten-um-entschuldigung/README.md

 If you are a tourist staying several weeks it would be cheaper to buy a Deutschland-Ticket subscription (which my partner did this summer for 1 month) then buy regular tickets.

 Getting it from DB is the easiest as you don't need to wait for a physical card.
-It is all done in the app.
+It is all done in the app, but you still need to go to a DB service center.

 You should then cancel the subscription a few days after buying it.
 Just make sure this is done in-app before the end of the month or you will get charged for the next month too.